 #2 DK Eyewitness Travel Guide: China

-For those who like a set itinerary before they ever set foot on an airplane, look no further than the DK Eyewitness Travel Guide series on China.
+For those who like a set itinerary before they ever set foot on an airplane, look no further than the DK Eyewitness China Guide series.

 The visual appeal of this book sets it apart from all the others, with detailed maps, beautiful pictures and 3D illustrations to help you fully appreciate the major landmarks.